-The Samsung Galaxy S20 will go on sale this Friday the 6th of March worldwide, the handset has been available to pre-order since last month.
+The Samsung Galaxy S20 will go on sale this Friday, the 6th of March, worldwide.
+The handset has been available for pre-order since last month, generating significant anticipation among tech enthusiasts and Samsung fans alike.

-Initial sales of the Galaxy S20 in South Korea were around 70,800 for the first day, this is down almost 50 percent on the launch of the Galaxy S10 last year which sold around 140,000 units on the first date.
-The Galaxy Note 10 sold even more with sales of 220,000 on its first day in South Korea.
+Initial sales of the Galaxy S20 in South Korea were around 70,800 units on the first day.
+This figure is down almost 50 percent compared to the launch of the Galaxy S10 last year, which sold around 140,000 units on its first day.
+The Galaxy Note 10 performed even better, with sales of 220,000 units on its first day in South Korea.
+This significant drop in sales highlights the impact of the coronavirus on consumer behavior and market dynamics.

 Source 9 to 5 Google, Gizmodo